DroneVideo/freenove-rover-codes-2023/README.md

 We then use a for loop to move the rover forward and turn left for each side of the square.
 To turn left, we rotate the motors using the setMotorModel function.
 Finally, we stop the rover by setting the duty cycle of all motors to 0.

+### Branches
+Branch `create-1st-custom-path-test` is a test branch so we can edit test code without worrying about breaking anything and group changes together for documentation